* Before the Internet!

 Apps and connected devices have certainly swept physical media aside.

-In the ancient world of 2007, publishers and studios still packaged their information in physical books, CDs, albums and DVDs they shipped to retailers.
-Today you and I gain the convenience of instantly acquiring those experiences without the package.
+In 2007, not all that long ago, publishers and studios still packaged their information in physical books, CDs, and DVDs shipped to retailers.
+Today we acquire those same experiences without the package.

 But convenience comes at a cost.
-The “24-hour news cycle” of cable TV has morphed into an endless torrent of social media posts, opinion-driven and often loaded with inaccuracies.
+The “24-hour news cycle” of cable TV trained us to expect immediacy.
+Social media brought that, but stripped out the editing.
 Unlike the edited pages of Time or Newsweek, today’s digital content lacks the level of gatekeeping that helped ensure accuracy and depth.

 Fragmentation across countless channels means more choice but less of a shared experience.
 Mobile devices are intimate wonders of innovation, yet I miss the old-school appeal of albums, pagers, and fountain pens, even as I embrace the speed and quality of new tech.